JoeyyMace/RPG-PRO1/README.md

 This is a project I created to help learn about working with RPG and IBM i systems.
-I am completly self taught on this subject matter and I am eager to learn more!
+Simply lets the user add customers to the customer table and list the customers in the table.